Thomas Woodcock (officer of arms): Personal life

 In 1998, Woodcock married Lucinda Harmsworth King.

 Honours

 Woodcock was appointed Lieutenant of the Royal Victorian Order (LVO) in the 1996 Birthday Honours, promoted Commander of the Royal Victorian Order (CVO) in the 2011 Birthday Honours and Knight Commander of the Royal Victorian Order (KCVO) in the 2021 Birthday Honours.

 In 2017, he succeeded William Hunt, Windsor Herald, as Genealogist of the Most Venerable Order of the Hospital of Saint John of Jerusalem serving until 2021, having been appointed in July 2018 an Officer of the Order (OStJ).

-A Deputy Lieutenant for the County of Lancashire since December 2005, he assists the Lord Lieutenant, Lord Shuttleworth, to represent King Charles III throughout the county.
+A Deputy Lieutenant for the County of Lancashire since December 2005, he assists the Lord Lieutenant, Amanda Parker, to represent King Charles III throughout the county.

 Elected a Fellow of the Society of Antiquaries of London (FSA) on 3 March 1990, he was awarded the SAL's Society Medal in 2015.
 He was also elected a Fellow of The Heraldry Society (FHS) on 26 June 1996.